Where Respiratory Therapists Work

 - In sleep laboratories helping to diagnose disorders like sleep apnea.

-- In skilled nursing facilities and pulmonary rehabilitation programs helping older people breath easier and get more out of life.
+- In skilled nursing facilities and pulmonary rehabilitation programs helping improve quality of life.

 - In doctor’s offices conducting pulmonary function tests and providing patient education.